 Need More Information?

 If you have further questions or would like assistance selecting the right cannabis options for your plans, stop by one of our convenient Massachusetts cannabis dispensary locations for a free consultation with one of our knowledgeable staff members.
+If you are flying into Boston via the Boston Logan International Airport, our East Boston dispensary is located one mile away.

 Update: COVID-19 has impacted nearly every American business.
 The content in this article discusses subject matter related to traveling, retail environments, events, and tourism, all of which have been impacted by COVID-19.
 As retail stores reopen, we recommend following the CDC’s recommendations for social distancing, sterilizing surfaces and equipment, and wearing cloth masks.